-The game also features periods without combat, often involving conversation between the characters.
-Periods like this are what make the game for me - the chat between Ellie and Joel is great fun to listen to and one of the highlights of the game.
+The game also features periods without combat, often involving a conversation between the characters.
+Periods like this are what make the game for me—the chat between Ellie and Joel is great fun to listen to and one of the highlights of the game.

 Joel and Ellie develop a wonderful (if somewhat dysfunctional) father-daughter relationship throughout the story, and, although Joel is the "main" character, rooting for Ellie is a given in The Last of Us.
 Success for Ellie means success for the player, and her tough exterior is the perfect complement to her utter ignorance of the world before the fungus overwhelmed it.

 Being born into the post-apocalyptic era, Ellie is full of questions and wonder.
 She’ll flick through records in a music store, be fascinated by animals she’s never seen, and ask Joel an endless stream of questions about the past.
 As you play The Last of Us, you watch Ellie learn, grow, and gain meaning.
 I challenge anyone not to become attached to her.